 Move away from the accident site and encourage other people to do so.

 Alert emergency services by calling 911.

-If the situation requires it, authorities may ask you to
+Follow the advice of local authorities.
+If the situation requires it, these may ask you to

 Verify that your water is safe to drink.
 In case of doubt with respect to water colour, odour or taste, contact municipal officials before drinking it.